Answered By: Timothy Grasso

 2. Click the "View eBook" link for your desired title.

-3. If you access off-campus, you will be prompted to provide your Fuller ID user name and password.
+3. If you access off-campus, you will be prompted to provide your Fuller ID username and password.

 If you need reference information on a particular subject, but do not know a specific title, you can conduct a keyword search describing your biblical or theological subject along with the kind of reference work you are looking for (e.g. dictionary, encyclopedia, atlas, etc.).
 For example, you could try "bible atlas," or "theology dictionary," even without knowing the exact title.
 Then follow the steps above to limit to eBooks and access.